ephimoff/travel-checklist/README.md

 ### Payment stuff

-- Some cash (local currency or USD)
 - Credit card(s)
 - Emergency numbers for your bank so you can lock your credit card/debit card
+- Some cash (local currency or USD)

 ### Toiletry bag and health

-Liquids, gels, aerosols, creams, and pastes must be 100ml or less per container and they must be in a clear, plastic, zip-top bag.
+Liquids, gels, aerosols, creams, and pastes must be *100ml* or less per container and they must be in a clear, plastic, zip-top bag.
 Check the expiry date of the meds you bring.

 - Tooth brush (plus charger if it is an electrical one), toothpaste and dental floss, mouthwash
 - Shower gel and shampoo
-- Flip Flops for showers
+- Jandals for showers
 - Deodorant, antiperspirant
 - Hairbrush/comb and hair dryer (in case your place/hotel doesn't supply one), hair ties, barrettes/bobby pins
 - Everything for shaving (gel, razor, blades, after-shave etc.)
 - Everything for nails
 - Skin care
-- Hand desinfectant, yet always wash your hands
 - Tissues
 - Insect repellent
 - Vitamins